Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/index.md

 * `X-Credential-Username`, the `username` of the Credential (only if the consumer is not the 'anonymous' consumer)
 * `X-Anonymous-Consumer` will be set to `true` if authentication failed and the 'anonymous' **Consumer** was set instead.

-When `skip_consumer_lookup` is set to `true`, consumer lookup will be skipped and instead of appending afromentioned headers, plugin will append following two headers
+When `skip_consumer_lookup` is set to `true`, consumer lookup will be skipped and instead of appending aforementioned headers, plugin will append following two headers

 * `X-Client-Cert-Dn`, distinguished name of the client certificate
 * `X-Client-Cert-San`, SAN of the client certificate